Genez-io/genezio-landing-page/deployment-platform/content/posts/automating_supplier_order_processing_with_genezio_a_case_study_of_mybenefits.md

 ### Ready to automate your workflows?

-**Explore Genezio’s documentation or connect with their team for use-case guidance.**
+**Explore DeployApps’s documentation or connect with their team for use-case guidance.**